franku/pr-test/pull_request_template.md

 ### Thank you for contributing to the Bareos Project!

-- [ ] Please add your name to the AUTHORS file if you want
+- [ ] Your name is added to the AUTHORS file if you want

 In the following links you will find documentation on our best practices.